s-londono/airlinedelaystats/README.md

-# Analysis of Airline Delay Statistics
+# Analysis of Airline Disruption Data

 In this project we use Python and libraries such as Pandas and Scikitlearn to analyze the performance of flights in the U.S. We follow the CRISP-DM process to examine the data.